 It was a day of learning from each other.
 Scott and his family had never really tried to do any puzzle caches before, so Scott was learning a bit about that.
 And I’d never walked in the woods in Scotland before.
 Scott’s main guidance tips were a) the caches are pretty much bound to be next to a path, as going anywhere else would risk dangerously boggy ground and b) it’s a good idea to assume that the path you’re on is likely to loop around rather than looking for another, or trying to walk cross-country when you don’t know the terrain.
 Wise advice indeed.

 In some areas, the ground was what horse-racing commentators would describe as “heavy”.
 The footpaths also alternated between quite wide paths with bracken and pine detritus underfoot to very narrow paths with neck-high undergrowth.
-Those with the high undergrowth were obviously fun in the rain because they meant that your upper clothing got wet as well as your feet.
+Those with the high undergrowth were obviously fun in the rain.
+We were basically soaking up to around chest height.

 After completing the first loop (of about 24 caches) we retired to a nearby garden centre for a bit of lunch.
 The one in question had some nice warming soup.
 Not an obvious choice for most places in August, but very welcome on this particular day.